 Understanding your MTD tax calculation

-untied has a built-in tax calculation for each tax year, in summary at the top of the screen and by clicking on tax breakdown.
+untied has a built-in tax calculation for each tax year, showing in summary at the top of the screen and in detail by clicking on tax breakdown.
+This is intended to be indicative.

 Completed years

-For years that have been completed this users totals, with full year allowances based on HMRC rates.
+For years that have been completed, the calculation is based on your total entries, including full year allowances based on HMRC rates, and testing against HMRC logic.

 Current year